Why choose City?

 Our research programmes provide an inspiring research training environment that empowers you to develop your skills and knowledge and contribute to City's body of research.
 The programmes encourage creativity, critical reflection, conceptual development, professional competence, judgement and confidence.

 Central London location

 City's location in central London puts you at the heart of business, finance, the creative industries, law and government.
-The University is minutes away from the Square Mile - London's world-famous financial district - where you will find the headquarters of financial and professional institutions, major arts complexes and media offices, teaching hospitals and specialist medical research centres.
+The institution is minutes away from the Square Mile - London's world-famous financial district - where you will find the headquarters of financial and professional institutions, major arts complexes and media offices, teaching hospitals and specialist medical research centres.
 Many things are close by: from world-renowned experts to specialist libraries and institutes.